MystenLabs/sui/doc/src/explore/tutorials.md

 List of objects created by running module initializers: [] Updated Gas : Coin { id: 38B89FE9F4A4823F1406938E87A8767CBD7F0B93, value: 92939 }
 ```

+TODO: Won't the `../../sui_programmability/examples/games` path above need to change based upon where this is run?
+Assuming we settle upon running `sui genesis` in the new `sui` directory, this would merely be `sui_programmability/examples/games/sources/TicTacToe.move`, no?

 As we can see, the package was successfully published.
 Some gas was charged: the initial gas value was 10000, now it's 92939 (note: the current gas charging mechanism is rather arbitrary, we will come up with a gas mechanism shortly).
 The newly published package has the ID `A613A7FF8CB03E0DFC0D157E232BBA50C5F19D17`.
 Note that this ID will also be different in your terminal.
 We add the package to another environment variable:
 ```